yellow-sunflower/template-python-package/README.md

 # Python package template

-This template contains:
+A python package template that contains everything you need to create a package.

-- a very basic function and its tests
+- a very basic function (`add_digit`) and tests
 - a `.gitignore` with all the basic stuff we don't want to track
 - 3 github actions:
   - format the code with `ruff`